Kosmic Field Theories: Towards Holographic Duals for Unitary String Cosmologies: Introduction

-Attempts to construct a dS/CFT duality date back to the late 90s / early 2000s, not long after Maldacena's original derivation of AdS/CFT.\footnote{In what follows we confine our citations to holographic cosmology models where the dual field theory is related to $\mathcal{I}^+$, ignoring the long history of proposed duals to the de Sitter static patch / horizon.} The first significant proposal we are aware of was by Hull \cite{Hull:1998vg,Hull:1998ym}, who constructed nonunitary variants of string theory (the II$^*$ and $M^*$ theories), and noticed that they admit intrinsically Euclidean `E-branes' with $\text{dS}_p \times \text{H}_q$ compactifications (cf.~\cite{Hull:1999mt,Dijkgraaf:2016lym}).
+Attempts to construct a dS/CFT duality date back to the late 90s / early 2000s, not long after Maldacena's original derivation of AdS/CFT.

+The first significant proposal we are aware of was by Hull~\cite{Hull:1998vg,Hull:1998ym}, who constructed nonunitary variants of string theory (the II$^*$ and $M^*$ theories), and noticed that they admit intrinsically Euclidean `E-branes' with $\text{dS}_p \times \text{H}_q$ compactifications (cf.~\cite{Hull:1999mt,Dijkgraaf:2016lym}).
 These examples were pathological since the bulk theories are nonunitary.
 There was also a related attempt by \cite{Balasubramanian:2001rb} to interpret the sphere factor in $\text{AdS}_p \times \text{S}_q$ as Wick rotated de Sitter universe.

-After this, proposals were made by Witten \cite{Witten:2001kn} and Strominger \cite{Strominger:2001pn} for dS/CFT based on scattering in de Sitter from past to future infinity.
+After this, proposals were made by Witten~\cite{Witten:2001kn} and Strominger~\cite{Strominger:2001pn} for dS/CFT based on scattering in de Sitter from past to future infinity.
 Strominger, emphasizing the importance of the conformal group Spin$(d+1,1)$, proposed that correlators of operators on $\mathcal{I}^+$ and (the antipodally identified) $\mathcal{I}^-$ could be interpreted as $n$-point functions of a Euclidean CFT.
 Maldacena \cite{Maldacena:2002vr} modified this proposal by suggesting that the Hartle–Hawking wavefunction of the universe in de Sitter space could be interpreted as the generating functional of a Euclidean CFT living on the asymptotic future boundary $\mathcal{I}^+$, with no role for $\mathcal{I}^-$ (cf.~\cite{Arkani-Hamed:2015bza}).